Polish director says own loss inspired '11 Minut' in Venice

 The film’s action takes place within the 11 minutes of the title, when a procession of lives collide in a square in Warsaw.
 Among them is a young starlet who is having an interview with a foreign filmmaker alone in his luxury hotel room, while her jealous husband paces the corridor outside.

-Other characters include a drug courier, a pedophile teacher on probation now working as a hot-dog vendor, a young woman who has split with her lover and a water-colorist -- possibly a stand-in for Skolimowski, an accomplished painter -- who is a passenger on a bus heading to the square.
+Other characters include a drug courier, a paedophile teacher on probation now working as a hot-dog vendor, a young woman who has split with her lover and a water-colourist -- possibly a stand-in for Skolimowski, an accomplished painter -- who is a passenger on a bus heading to the square.

 “It’s a human story, it could happen any place in the world,” Skolimowski said.